disconn3ct/tiny_tiny_rss-openshift-quickstart/README.md

     $ git pull upstream master
     $ git push

+This will pull in any changes I've made, such as new release versions of TTRSS.
+It should not affect your existing data.
+It does take some time though, as Openshift goes through a complete application restart.

 Updating TTRSS:
 ===============
 If you want to change TTRSS versions without waiting for me, it is easy.